 A native of Mississippi, Ms. Harmon enjoys live music and all things outdoors and is now very proud to call Austin home.

 Samantha has been with TEPRI since our formation.
-She worked with TEPRI founder Becky Klein at the organizations predecessor Power Across Texas.
-Samantha manages TEPRI’s general operations and supports TEPRI projects, events and communications initiatives.
+She worked with TEPRI founder Becky Klein at the organization’s predecessor Power Across Texas.
+Samantha manages TEPRI’s programs, projects, and operations as well as communications initiatives.

 Samantha is no stranger to wearing many hats and running multiple projects.
 She oversees TEPRI business operations by mixing her talent for strategy development and problem solving with a unique spirit of excellence.
 By combining her strengths in communication, campaign management, and organizational and strategy development, Samantha creates results and provides focus and execution to deliver high return on engagement.
 Samantha’s reputation is defined by her ability to help lead an organization to succeed by understanding unique needs and developing strategy and implementation plans.